luciotato/LiteScript/devel/source/v0.8/Parser.lite.md

             item = s.slice(start+1, closerPos);

-            // add parens if expression (no a single number or varname or prop) var singleUnit = PMREX.whileRanges(item,"A-Za-z0-9_$.")
+            // add parens if expression (if not a single number or varname or prop) var singleUnit = PMREX.whileRanges(item,"A-Za-z0-9_$.")
             if item isnt singleUnit, item = '(#{item})';